-The classical series are headed by primordial unstable nuclei.
-Primordial nuclides are nuclides found on the Earth that have existed in their current form since before Earth was formed.
-The previous four series consist of the radioisotopes, that are the descendants of four heavy nuclei with long and very long half-lives:
+The classical series is headed by primordial unstable nuclei.
+Primordial nuclides are nuclides found on the Earth that had existed in their current form since before Earth was formed.
+The previous four series consist of the radioisotopes, which are the descendants of four heavy nuclei with long and very long half-lives:

 - the thorium series with thorium-232 (with a half-life of 14.0 billion years),

 - the uranium series with uranium-238 (which lives for 4.47 billion years),